-Teaching sign language ethically
+Teaching sign language and ethics

-In our Deaf history, in defense of our language (and modality) and human rights, we have been affected by and have been fighting against hearing-based colonialism, oppression, audism, linguicism, phonocentrism, signoclasm, eugenics, and so on within this hearing or phonocentric society that spans over the past thousands of years.
-Our language, culture, and history are deeply interweaved.
+In our Deaf history, in defense of our language-modality and human rights, we have been painfully affected and been deeply impacted by hearing oppression over the past hundreds of years in many aspects of life, especially education and employment.
+And, we have been fighting against hearing oppression, audism, linguicism, phonocentrism, signoclasm, eugenics, cultural appropriation, hear-washing, hearing supremacy, hearing-based colonialism, and so on within this phonocentric society that spans over the past thousands of years.

 "Hearing friends ask me to perform certain words or phrases in BSL and it makes me uncomfortable, I will not enable parroting of this language without an understanding of the deaf community, I encourage people to learn properly, from a deaf teacher."
+[Ref]

 Related posts: qualifications that students look for in ASL instructors.